godycnyama/premcal-frontend/README.md

 ## Description

-This is the front-end for an application for calculating insurance premiums given a 13 digit South African ID Number.Its based on Angular 8, Angular Material 8 and CovalentUI.It communicates with a RESTFul back end based on Hapi.js v18, a node.js based framework.
+This is the front-end for an application for calculating insurance premiums given a 13 digit South African ID Number.Its based on Angular 8, Angular Material 8 and CovalentUI.It communicates with a RESTful back end based on Hapi.js v18, a node.js based framework.

 ## Setup/Installation